-In this section you are going to learn how to configure other commonly-used sidebar widgets.
+In this tutorial you will configure other WordPress widgets.

-How To Add Categories To Your Sidebar Section
+How To Add Post Categories To The Sidebar

-Now that you have configure a text widget containing a clickable support button, let’s configure a widget to display your Categories.
+Now that you have set up a text widget containing a clickable contact button, let’s configure a widget to display Post Categories on the sidebar section.

-The Categories widget displays on your sidebar by default.
-All you have to do, therefore, is place this widget wherever you want your categories to display by clicking and dragging it on the sidebar widget area …
+The Categories widget displays on your sidebar section by default.
+Place the widget wherever you want your post categories to display by clicking and dragging it on your sidebar widget area …

-Note: We plan to provide separate step-by-step tutorials on how to set up post categories.
+Note: We plan to create tutorials on how to set up and use WordPress categories.

-Let’s configure your categories settings as shown below:
+Let’s configure the Categories settings for your widget as shown below:

-- In Title: type something that your visitors will understand, like “Choose A Topic…” (1)
+- In Title: type something that will make sense to your visitors, like “Choose A Topic…” (1)

-- Leave the default settings for the remaining options, or see the additional notes on configuring the Categories widget below.
+- You can leave the default settings for the remaining options, or see the additional notes on configuring the Categories widget below.

 (Configuring a WordPress Categories widget)

-Load the site in your web browser or reload your page to see how your sidebar categories will display to site visitors …
+Click Visit Site or reload your page to see how your sidebar categories will look to blog readers …

 - Change the default Uncategorized post category to something more meaningful.

-- If you use nested categories on your site, you may want to check the Show hierarchy box, otherwise leave this box unchecked.
+- If you use nested categories on your site, you may want to check the Show hierarchy box, otherwise leave this box unticked.

 - To display the number of posts published in each category, tick the Show post counts check box …